maoschanz/gedit-plugin-markdown_preview/README.md

 ## Installation

+- Download (or clone) the repo.
+- Open the folder `gedit-plugin-markdown_preview-master` in a terminal
-Run the `install.sh` script in a terminal.
+- Run the `install.sh` script in your terminal.

 It needs root privileges because i didn't understand how to create setting schemas otherwise, but the plugin isn't installed system-wide.